Articles and Guidance on Business Sale

 - Business Valuation Methods

-- How to Value a Business - a Step-by-Step Valuation Guide
+- How to Value a Business: A Step-by-Step Guide

 - How to Sell a Restaurant: 5 Hints for the Owner

-Exit strategy is something that every business owner looks for at some stage of their life.
-Even if you are a small business owner, you need to figure out the right way to leave your company and hand over the keys.
+Exit strategy is something that every entrepreneur looks for at some stage of their life.
+If you are a business owner, you need to figure out the right way to leave your company and hand over the keys.

 Selling your business to a competitor can mean saving time and money from trying to find a third-party buyer.
 Competitors are already familiar with the industry of your business and they know how to manage it properly.
 Owners just need to be wary of the risks involved by learning how to protect themselves throughout the sale.